The following practices are required of all sellers posting food for sale on Barn2Door (B2D).

 Honey and syrups are allowed provided they contain no additives.
 Other edible products from the hive are also allowed (i.e. bee pollen, comb, propolis).
 Other shelf-stable pantry items include but are not limited to seeds, nuts, grains, pickles, kimchi, flour (milling is allowed), jams, dried herbs.

 Allowable off-farm ingredients: citric acid, organic citrus, vinegar, honey, sugar, real maple syrup, Pomona’s pectin, rennet, bacteria cultures, organic spices, salt and pepper.
-Sellers must include ingredient details per offer or offers will be removed.
+Sellers must include ingredient details per item or items will be removed.
 If you want to include an ingredient not currently outlined in ‘allowed’ or ‘never allowed’ ingredients, please email us.

 Neighboring farm ingredients: if you are making value-added products on your farm and want to add off-farm ingredients from other farms, please contact us.
 We approve these (and fold them into our terms) on a case by case basis.